-flexure - Compute flexural deformation of 2-D loads, forces, bending and moments
+Compute flexural deformation of 2-D loads, forces, and bending moments

 gmt flexure -Drm/rl[/ri]/rw -ETe[u]|D|file [ -A[l|r]bc[/args] ] [ -CpPoisson ] [ -CyYoung ] [ -Fforce ] [ -L ] [ -Qargs] [ -S ] [ -Twfile] [ -V[level] ] [ -Wwd] [ -Zzm] [ -bibinary ] [ -dnodata ] [ -eregexp ] [ -hheaders ] [ -iflags ] [ -oflags ] [ --PAR=value ]